stg-tud/MUDetect/README.md

 ## License

-All software provided in this repository is subject to the [CRAPL license](./CRAPL-LICENSE.txt).
+All software provided in this repository is subject to the [Mozilla Public License Version 2.0](LICENSE.txt).

 The project artwork is subject to the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).